rodionovp/terraform-cron-lambda/README.md

 The cron jobs are written in Scala/Node.

-For illustration purpose both jobs just print log into Cloudwatch every minute.
+For illustration purpose both jobs just print logs into Cloudwatch every minute.

 # Run